mszegedy/plea/story/ch-4.md

 Tosha nodded.
 "I ate rice."

-"For, like, the whole dream?"
+"For, like.
+The whole dream?"

 "Someone wanted to take the rice away, but I didn't let them."